resqiar/resqiar/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=resqiar&?include_all_commits=true&count_private=true&show_icons=true&theme=midnight-purple" alt="Sutanlab Github Stats">

 # Hello World
 My name is Resqi Ageng Rahmatullah.
-I'm a Junior Software Engineer who specialized in *back-end*, but also have an ability in *front-end* side of things.
-So much passionate about modern web ecosystem using JS/TS while taking consideration into the latest tech stack.
-Usually work with Typescript things both Node and React.
+I am a Junior Software Engineer who specializes in back-end, but also has proficiency in front-end development.
+I am highly passionate about the modern web ecosystem utilizing TypeScript, while keeping the edge of the latest technological advancements.
+I typically work with Typescript in the front-end using React, and Svelte, and in the back-end with NestJS + Fastify/Express, or Golang.

 # Skills
-***TL;DR = My biggest skill is how to google something.*** <br/>
+***TL;DR = My biggest skill is how to patiently google something.*** <br/>

-Below are the things that I learned across my career and are not guaranteed to be hardcore in all of the subjects.
+Below are the things that I learned across my career and are **not guaranteed** to be hardcore in all of the subjects.

 - HTML & CSS
 - JavaScript Client-side